Thumbprint Cookies: Preheat your oven to

 In a small

 bowl, whisk the egg white until frothy.
-Place the chopped nuts on a plate.
-Roll the dough into 1 inch (2.5 cm) balls.
-Taking one
+Place the finely chopped nuts on a plate.
+Roll the

-ball of dough at a time, dip first into the egg white and then lightly roll into
+ball of dough at a time, first roll it in the egg white and then roll in

 the nuts.
-Place on the prepared baking sheet spacing about 1 inch (2.5
+Place on the prepared baking sheet spacing about 2 inches (5

 cm) apart.
-Using your thumb or end of a wooden spoon, make a indentation
+Using your thumb or end of a wooden spoon, make an indentation

 and place on wire rack to cool.